Damen Stan Patrol vessel

+Design

 The Damen Stan Patrol designs' names include a four-digit code, where the first two digits are the vessel's length, in metres, and the second two digits are its width.
 Over a dozen nations have classes of vessels based on the Damen Stan 4207 patrol vessel design, which are 42 m long and 7 m wide.
 The United States Coast Guard's Sentinel class cutters, based on the Damen Stan 4708 patrol vessel design, are 47 m long and 8 m wide.

 In the late 1990s three 41 vessels were built for service in the Dutch Antilles, and experience with those vessels informed the later designs of the 4207 and 4708.

 Rather than design vessels that were strictly for naval use, the underlying Damen Stan Patrol designs do not include weapons, or a sensor suite.
-The designs have been adapted for constabulary duties, and for fishery and environmental patrols.
-According to Sanjay Badri-Maharaj, of the -Institute for Defence Studies and Analyses, described how adding an autocannon and military class sensor suite to the USCG's Sentinel class boosted its cost per vessel from $20 million USD to $65 million.
+The designs have been adapted for policing duties, and for fishery and environmental patrols.
+According to Sanjay Badri-Maharaj, of the -Institute for Defence Studies and Analyses, described how adding an autocannon and military class sensor suite to the USCG's Sentinel class increased its cost per vessel from $20 million USD to $65 million.

 In recent years Damen has developed Damen Stan Patrol vessels based on their Sea Axe bow design.

 The Stan 4207 design are 42.8 m patrol vessels.

 They are 7.1 m wide, and can travel at 22 kn.

 They are designed to carry a complement of approximately a dozen.

 The Stan Patrol 4708 is 46.8 m long, 8.11 m wide, has a maximum speed of 23.8 kn, and carries a complement of 16-24.